postmatic/postmatic-basic/readme.txt

 5. Replyable makes sure nobody gets too much email.
 Subscribers to busy posts will recieve a daily recap of only the best comments and can jump into the conversation from any place.

 == Changelog ==
+= 2.1.5 =

+- Fixed an error in which notices when subscriptions are being paused (Flood Control) were not sending correctly.
+- Fixed Freemius error when upgrading.

 = 2.1.4 =

 - The checkbox to remove Replyable branding wasn't sticking properly.
 Fixed.